All the indictment charges Donald Trump is facing

 Donald Trump’s latest indictment for allegedly trying to overturn the result of the 2020 election adds to an intimidating list of charges levelled against the former president.

-Mr Trump will on Thursday hand himself in at Fulton County Jail in Georgia over the charges, and may have a historic mugshot taken during the proceedings.
+Mr Trump will on Thursday hand himself in at Fulton County Jail in Georgia to face the charges, a day after avoiding joining the first Republican televised debate, and may have a historic mugshot taken during the proceedings.

 He was given a deadline of noon local time (5pm GMT) on Friday to voluntarily turn himself in at the Fulton County Jail to be booked.